Artificial Intelligence is anything where the machine shows human-style thoughts and reasoning.

-New AI chips are being introduced into the latest smartphones, and they put the power of neutral networks in the palm of your hand.
-With cool names like ‘Bionic Chip’ for iPhone and ‘Neutral Processing Unit’ for Huawei’s phone, it comes with a big question that what does these AI chips actually do?
+New AI chips are being introduced into the latest smartphones, and they put the power of neural networks in the palm of your hand.
+With cool names like ‘Bionic Chip’ for iPhone and ‘Neural Processing Unit’ for Huawei’s phone, it comes with a big question that what do these AI chips actually do?

 The scope of the term AI or Artificial Intelligence tends to shift and evolve over time.
 In simple words, Artificial Intelligence is anything where the machine shows human-style thoughts and reasoning.